-How to Start a New Business After Bankruptcy
+How To Start a New Business After Bankruptcy

-Each type of bankruptcy will affect your assets and ability to restart.
-You should first analyze:- Why you filed bankruptcy in the first place
+Each type of bankruptcy will affect your business and personal assets and ability to restart.
+It would be best if you first analyzed the following:

 - The current health of the economy

-- Your knowledge (or lack of) of the industry
+- Your knowledge of the industry

-- Options for (or lack of) mentorship
+- Options for mentorship

-- Any past mismanagement of finances
+- Any past financial mismanagement

 - The business did not receive a debt discharge (unless you were the sole proprietor), so there can be future liabilities